siznax/trudell/about.md

-an independent "American Indian" collection that far exceeds the quality, accessibility, impact, and durability of vulnerable personal collections on commercial platforms like Facebook and YouTube, official records retained by governments, or even his commercially available products.
-I also know that honoring John Trudell's life and work with a dedicated library would be of tremendous benefit to this world, especially now, in the wake of the brutal killing of George Floyd.
+an independent "American Indian" collection that far exceeds the quality, accessibility, impact, and durability of vulnerable personal collections on commercial platforms like Facebook and YouTube, official records retained by governments, or even Trudell's commercially available products.
+I also know that honoring John Trudell's life and work with a dedicated library would be of tremendous benefit to this world, especially now, in the wake of the brutal killing of George Floyd and the subsequent hightened awareness of persistent white supremacist forces at work in this country.

 I propose this collection be the basis for a new library to be named in honor of John Trudell and his family for their contributions to